Sidney Ponson: New York Yankees

 On July 14, 2006, Ponson signed with the New York Yankees.
 The Yankees won his first game, lost the second game, and he was subsequently sent to the bullpen when the Yankees acquired Cory Lidle from the Philadelphia Phillies.
-Reportedly, Brian Cashman asked Ponson if he would be amenable to being placed in the pen before going ahead with the trade (which also involved acquiring Bobby Abreu).
-If Ponson had refused, he would have been released and the trade that sent Shawn Chacón to the Pittsburgh Pirates in exchange for Craig Wilson would have fallen through.
+Reportedly, general manager Brian Cashman asked Ponson if he would be amenable to being a reliever before going ahead with the trade, which also involved the Yankees acquiring Bobby Abreu.
+If Ponson had refused, he would have been released and the trade that sent Shawn Chacón to the Pittsburgh Pirates for Craig Wilson would have fallen through.
 After a poor pitching performance on August 18, 2006, the Yankees released Ponson, making him a free agent.

 Minnesota Twins

 In January 2007, Ponson signed a minor league contract with the Minnesota Twins.
 On March 31, 2007, his contract was purchased by the Twins and he was added to their 25-man roster as the fifth starter.
-He got off to a relatively slow start, having only a couple of quality starts while his ERA hovered around 7.
+He got off to a poor start, having only a couple of quality starts while his ERA hovered around 7.
 On May 13, the Twins designated him for assignment, and he was later released.

 Texas Rangers

 On March 9, 2008, Ponson signed a minor league contract with an invitation to spring training with the Texas Rangers.
 Ponson began the 2008 season with the Triple-A Oklahoma RedHawks.
 On April 26, the Rangers purchased his contract, and he became the team's third starter.

-Ponson compiled a fairly solid 4–1 record and 3.88 ERA for the season, and was one of the few bright spots on a dreadful rotation.
+Ponson compiled a fairly solid 4–1 record and 3.88 ERA for the season and was one of the few bright spots on a dreadful rotation.
 However, he ran into trouble off the field.
 He was seen late at night in the hotel bar in St. Petersburg, Florida while the Rangers were visiting Tampa Bay.
 The next day, the Rays lit him up for 12 hits in five innings.
 Rangers officials told Ponson that any further incident would result in him being dropped from the team.

 He was pulled four innings into a June 4 game against Cleveland, and reacted angrily, especially since three errors led to four runs.
 The next day, he blew up at manager Ron Washington after being told he'd be pushed back from his next start to keep Kevin Millwood on his regular schedule.

 On June 6, Texas abruptly designated Ponson for assignment for what general manager Jon Daniels called "disrespectful and adverse reactions to situations unbecoming of a teammate."
 Daniels added, "We don't feel Sidney deserves to be here or wants to be here.
 We're not going to get into details other than to say we're clearly trying to put together a team here, in a true sense of the word.
 Based on some recent comments and other such things, it was pretty clear that he did not want to be part of that, and it's something we're not going to tolerate."